 Desiderio’s inclusion here means her gym, Parkettes, has placed an athlete at trials every Olympic cycle for 40 years, and with Schild on the roster, it means Everest – a gym that I don’t think has ever been to trials before – will have the most gymnasts competing in San Jose this weekend.
 Watch for Desiderio’s powerful tumbling on floor and her grace on beam, and keep an eye out for the tiny Schild’s big DTYs and clean, difficult bars.

 I overwhelmed myself with this post, so I apologize.
 But I’m sure Karolyi has been through similar thought processes and it’s always fun to analyze what different combinations of people could pull it off, though everyone is so impossibly close, it almost doesn’t matter.
-Even with all of my numbers and scheming and strategizing, I still think the team that will represent in Rio is going to include Biles, Raisman, Douglas, Hernandez, and Kocian, unless Nichols comes in and makes herself impossible to ignore.
+Even with all of my numbers and scheming and strategizing, I still think the team that will represent in Rio is going to include Biles, Raisman, Douglas, Hernandez, and Kocian, unless Nichols comes in and makes herself impossible to ignore, though I think she’ll end up the key alternate who can cover on any event if needed.
 But no matter who ends up going, this group is crazy deep and the lowest-ranked finisher this weekend would be more than welcome on pretty much any other team in the world.

 I hope you enjoy the suspense and drama of the announcement and come Sunday, I’m sure we’ll all be crying together along with the girls.
 Especially Raisman.
 I am so prepared for a good old fashioned 2012-style ugly cry.